 The varied access model is based on the idea of providing different levels of content access for subscribers based on their subscription plan.
 This model was first introduced by Netflix, who used it with their initial DVD plan.
 Users could sign up for the base plan, which included one DVD out at a time, or upgrade their plan to include two or three DVDs out at once.

-In the digital media realm, this can be seen in companies that offer a particular number of song downloads each month, access to a particular number of books or television episodes, or limit the data associated with a user based on their subscription plan.
+In the digital media realm, this can be seen in companies and OTT services that offer a particular number of song downloads each month, access to a particular number of books or television episodes, or limit the data associated with a user based on their subscription plan.

 The best thing about the varied access model is that it allows a digital media company to accommodate both casual and high-access users, charging each accordingly for their subscription needs.
 Additionally, it gives the users themselves a high degree of flexibility in changing their subscription plan from one month to the next, based on their needs for that month.